Our site uses cookies to ensure that we give you the best experience.

 A second secondary school program opens on site at 1015 Highland Avenue.
 The two school programs are renamed New Beginnings I for the open custody/detention youth and New Beginnings II for the Children’s Aid Society Youth from the New Beginnings group homes and referrals from the Windsor Essex Children’s Aid Society.

-The New Beginnings main office/building complex, located at 1015 Highland Avenue, is formally dedicated to the Honourable Saul Nosanchuk.
-The building now named, The Honourable Saul Nosanchuk Building.
+The New Beginnings main office and building complex, located at 1015 Highland Avenue, is formally dedicated to the Honourable Saul Nosanchuk.
+It is now proudly named The Honourable Saul Nosanchuk Building in recognition of his contributions.

 The Compass Classroom for students who are expelled is provided at New Beginnings through partnership with the Greater Essex County District School Board for students from the Public and Catholic School Board.